PalestineHealthHub/PSmedlib/resources/psychological_effects.md

 - [Psychosocial concerns in a context of prolonged political oppression: Gaza mental health providers' perceptions](no-link) _2023_ published in _Transcult.
 Psychiatry_
 - [The effect of exposure to armed conflict on depression as mediated by physical punishment: a study among Nigerian adolescents](no-link) _2023_ published in _J.
 Aggress.
 Confl.
 Peace Res._
 - [Negative and protective experiences influencing the well-being of refugee children resettling in Germany: a qualitative study](no-link) _2023_ published in _BMJ Open_
+- [Development of a context-specific trauma scale among a Palestinian adult population living amidst military violence](http://dx.doi.org/10.1017/gmh.2023.82) _2023_ published in _Glob Ment Health (Camb)_
+- [Political violence and posttraumatic stress symptoms among Palestinians: The mediating roles of sense of belongingness and loneliness](http://dx.doi.org/10.1002/ijop.12918) _2023_ published in _Int J Psychol_
+- [The network structure of posttraumatic stress symptoms in war-affected children and adolescents](http://dx.doi.org/10.1002/jcv2.12124) _2023_ published in _JCPP adv._
+- [Hope and life satisfaction in Palestinian children victim of military violence: The predictive role of agency, potentially traumatic experiences and symptoms of trauma](http://dx.doi.org/10.1016/j.chiabu.2023.106520) _2023_ published in _Child Abuse Negl_
+- [Transgenerational trauma and collective resilience: a qualitative analysis of the experiences of settler-colonial violence among three generations of Palestinian …](https://journals.sagepub.com/doi/abs/10.1177/00207640231175787) _2023_ published in _International journal of …_

 ### 2022
 - [Human (in)security and psychological well-being in Palestinian children living amidst military violence: A qualitative participatory research using interactive maps](http://dx.doi.org/10.1111/cch.12917) _2022_ published in _Child Care Health Dev_